Main Exchange opens expanded food court

 |0

-This work, Main Exchange opens expanded food court [Image 4 of 4], by Chad Menegay, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Main Exchange opens expanded food court, by Chad Menegay, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.